scipy-conference/scipy_proceedings/papers/Francesc_Alted/Blosc2_NDim.rst

 We have also shown how the BTune plugin can be used to automatically tune the compression parameters for a given dataset.
 This is especially useful when we want to compress data efficiently, but we do not know the best compression parameters beforehand.

-In conclusion, we have demonstrated how to utilize the Blosc2 library for storing and processing the Gaia dataset.
+In conclusion, we have shown how to utilize the Blosc2 library for storing and processing the Gaia dataset.
 This dataset serves as a prime example of a large, multi-dimensional dataset that can be efficiently stored and processed using Blosc2 NDim.